 Symptoms include itching, pain, swelling and if left untreated, serious health conditions can develop.
 While it’s most common in the legs, both men and women can suffer from varicose veins in the groin.
 For women, it’s known as pelvic congestion syndrome, while for men it’s varicocele.

-What causes varicose veins in the groin?
+What causes varicose veins or blot clots in the groin?

 Pelvic congestion syndrome